-- Fireworks are prohibited at all times, throughout the year within the City of Ashland.
+Fireworks are prohibited at all times, throughout the year within the City of Ashland.

-- Sky Lanterns are prohibited at all times, throughout the year within the City of Ashland.
+Sky Lanterns are prohibited at all times, throughout the year within the City of Ashland.

-As fire danger increases throughout the summer months, find the most current restrictions on this site or by contacting Ashland Fire & Rescue at (541) 482-2770.
+As fire danger changes throughout the summer and fall months, find the most current restrictions at www.ashland.or.us/fireseason or by contacting Ashland Fire & Rescue at (541) 482-2770.

 Additional fire season information can be found at the following locations: